jaruchi/TicTacToe/README.md

 ### Pseudocode For updateGameBoardForWinOrDrawCondition

 ```
-  setGameStatus:
+  updateGameBoardForWinOrDrawCondition:
     for every click check:
         if currentPlayer Won
             then stopGame
                 if currentTurn==='X'
                     updateGameStatus for X
                     calculateScore for X
+                    updateGameHistory for X
                 else
                     updateGameStatus for O
                     calculateScore for O
+                    updateGameHistory for O

         ElseIf check for isAllCellFilled
                 then stopGame
                 updateGameStatus for Draw
+                updateGameHistory for Draw

         Else
-            check for CurrentTurn and updatestatus for next player turn
+            continue for next Turn and updatestatus for next player's turn
 ```

 ### Pseudocode For isAllCellFilled